T3n4ci0us/writeups/CTF/RealWorldCTF3rd/HOME.md

 ![Imgur](https://i.imgur.com/sWvXe0N.png)

-In the beginning, I tried to look for flag that could be hidden in the source code.
+In the beginning, I tried to look for the flag that could be hidden in the source code.
 What I did was running `Ctrl + U` to view the source code.
 This did not get me anywhere.

 Then, I tried to look for all the static files uploaded to the website.
-I achieved this by running `Ctrl + Shift + I` → `sources`.
+This can be done by running `Ctrl + Shift + I` → `sources`.
 After going through the files, I noticed an interesting image under the path `realworldctf.com/static/img/signin.baacf08.jpg` .
-Could this be the path to flag?
+Could this be the path to the flag?
 Let's find out!

 ![Imgur](https://i.imgur.com/Wb90IJb.png)